stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID.

-<aside class="warning">It is not possible to register multiple JWKSet URLs for one environment.</aside>
+<aside class="warning"> BMID can register only one JWKSet URL.
+It is not possible to register multiple JWKSet URLs for one environment.</aside>

 Once your Sandbox is created, you will receive:
 <ul>